6. Project Models to Multiple Scenarios

 folders (by default,

-). - The names of the predictors.
+*.tif). - The names of the variables.

 - A list of class

-#Open prepared_projection in a new window
+# Open prepared_projection in a new window

-Project selected models to multiple scenarios
+View(pr)Projecting to multiple scenarios

 After preparing the data, we can use the

-function to predict the selected models
+project_selected() function to predict selected models

-across the multiple scenarios specified in
+across the scenarios specified in prepare_projection:

-## Create a folder to save projection results
+# Create a folder to save projection results

-#Here, in a temporary directory
+# Here, in a temporary directory

 out_dir <- file.path(tempdir(), "Projection_results/maxnet")